gsoft-inc/wl-squide/docs/guides/federated-tabs.md

 }
 ```

-Then, update the `FederatedTabsLayout` to render the registered navigation items instead of the hardcoded URLs:
+Then, update the `FederatedTabsLayout` component to render the registered navigation items instead of the hardcoded URLs:

 ```tsx !#32 remote-module-3/src/federated-tabs-layout.tsx
 import {